Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Multiparameter estimation

-The QFIM of states of the form \eqref{eq:probeXYZ} is given by \be \Qfishrho{\Psi_k}= {\rm diag}\left(F_\parallel,F_\parallel, F_\perp \right) , \ee with $F_\parallel = 2k(n-k)+n$ and $F_\perp = (n-2k)^2$.
-The QFIM is thus diagonal and reaches Heisenberg scaling for all parameters already for $k\sim O(n)$.
-In \cite{Z_Goldberg_2021} similar states were analyzed in detail for the task of estimating three rotation angles from a geometrical point of view and also optimal measurements were studied, following the approach of \cite{pezzeetalPRL2017multi} that generates an optimal PVM from the probe state and its orthogonal subspace.
-Furthermore, they also analyzed the case of a POVM of the form \cref{eq:su2coherentPOVM}, which is analogous to that in \cref{eq:eterodynePOVM} and corresponds to extracting the Husimi function in this context.
-Specifically, approaching the analysis from a geometrical perspective the authors argued about what is a reasonable subset of directions that need to be measured in order to obtain a good scaling of the classical Fisher information matrix for all three parameters.
+In \cite{Z_Goldberg_2021} two-anticoherent states were analyzed in detail for the task of estimating three rotation angles from a geometrical point of view and also optimal measurements were studied, following the approach of \cite{pezzeetalPRL2017multi} that generates an optimal PVM from the probe state and its orthogonal subspace.
+Furthermore, they also analyzed the case of a POVM of the form analogous to that in \cref{eq:eterodynePOVM}, which relates to the Husimi function in this $SU(2)$ context.
+Specifically, approaching the analysis from a geometrical perspective the authors argued for a reasonable subset of projectors onto spin-coherent states that need to be measured in order to obtain a good scaling of the classical Fisher information matrix for all three parameters.